sergioifg94/kcp-ingress/docs/webhooks/webhooks.md

 ## Deploying webhook resources

 In order to make the webhook server reachable, a Service and an Ingress must be deployed.
-These resources are included in the `config` folder, but commented out by default from the Kustomization.
-In order to deploy GLBC with these resources, uncomment the following lines:
+These resources are included in the `config` folder.
+In order to deploy GLBC with these resources, ensure the following sections are included:

 * [config/manager/kustomization.yaml](../../config/manager/kustomization.yaml)
     ```yaml